 As mentioned in the opening, we do posses personal will at the social level and therefore carry personal responsibility towards ourselves, the society and the environment.
 However, from the cosmic perspective everything and everyone is subject to the Divine or the Universal Will.
 This creative evolutionary process which is an intelligent optimising force overarches and encompasses our personal will without contradicting it .
 Let us now explore the relationship between these two levels of will and what they mean to us in practical terms.

 Ultimate free will is losing your personal will in the Universal Will

 In a previous article about the “Purpose of life and our work here“, Rumi showed us that our life purpose is self-realisation; and that we are capable of advancing on our unique journey through self-knowing.

-Therefore we are here to know our true self; a non-compulsory mission offered to us that most will not accept and shall choose to stay trapped in their day-to-day cycles of pleasure and pain (see also Rumi on True Happiness).
+We are therefore here to know our true self.
+This is a non-compulsory mission offered to us, that most of us will not accept, and will choose to stay trapped in our day-to-day cycles of pleasure and pain.
+(See also Rumi on True Happiness).

-However, should you choose to accept this mission, you will then need to learn to apply your personal will not only to be a just and good community member, but also be steadfast on your path of self-realisation.
+However, should you choose to accept this mission, you will then need to learn to apply your personal will to be a fair and good community member, as well as remaining steadfast on your path of self-realisation.